mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

     set
     {
         SetValue(IsSelectedProperty, value);
-        MutateSelect();
     }
 }
 ```

-The `MutateSelect` method is where the selection state gets updated visually when the `IsSelected` is mutated:

 ## Consuming the Custom Control
 The `ToggleButton` control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the control element.
 The following code example shows how the `ToggleButton` control can be consumed by a XAML page: